Sustainable Gifts for all Budgets – 2024 Green Gift Guide

 Image credit: Beam Paints

-Stunning handmade paints – a special gift for artists, hobby painters, or kids!
+Stunning handmade paints – a beautiful gift for artists, hobby painters, or kids!

-Beam Paints is an Indigenous-owned brand created from a multi-generational history of paint-making.
+Beam Paints is an Indigenous-owned company with a multi-generational history of paint-making.
 Their high quality paints are made from lightfast pigments, tree sap, gum arabic, and Manitoulin honey.
-Everything is plastic free and their reclaimed wooden palette sets make truly gorgeous gifts.
+Everything is plastic-free and their reclaimed wooden palette sets make truly gorgeous gifts.
 They also ethically source their mica which is something I have not found from any other paint!

-All their paints have been tested for safety, but for children they have a special Tisgeh’dah palette which has been third party tested to meet and exceed children’s paint safety standards.
+All their paints have been tested for safety, but for children they have a special Tisgeh’dah palette which has been third party tested to exceed children’s paint safety standards.

 Location: Canada (also have international retailers)